 - Clusters with 8 or 12 CSUs are automatically configured for high availability.

 - High availability cannot be enabled for clusters with less than 8 CSUs.

 Confluent Streaming Unit pricing varies slightly depending on cloud provider and region.
 Pricing is shown in the web interface as part of ksqlDB provisioning so that you can see exact pricing for your cloud and region of choice.

 Scaling CSUs for ksqlDB in Confluent Cloud¶

-Scaling your clusters’s CSUs after initial provisioning is not currently supported.
-If you determine that your cluster requires more CSUs, you must provision a new cluster with the desired number of CSUs, and migrate to your new one.
+Alternatively, if your cluster requires more CSUs, you can provision a new cluster with the desired number of CSUs, and migrate to your new one.

 Sizing guidelines for ksqlDB in Confluent Cloud¶